vinland-avalon/Readings/linguistic/CS 598 Linguistic.md

 1. The meaning of "quality" in "Sparks" paper is interseting - sometimes a randomly-generated text can also be regarded as high-quality.
 Can there be some further research for this part?
 For example, in which scenarios user prefer random.
 I guess they should include "for example...".

 2. For the second paper, I'm a little confused about "skip prompts".
 Given that writers could choose to skip prompts, would this choice affect the balance of the dataset across different writing tasks and prompts?

+## Norm Shifts
+## Source
+Eva Sharma and Munmun De Choudhury.
+2018.
+Mental Health Support and its Relationship to Linguistic Accommodation in Online CommunitiesLinks to an external site..
+CHI
+Cristian Danescu-Niculescu-Mizil, Robert West, Dan Jurafsky, Jure Leskovec, and Christopher Potts.
+2013.
+No country for old members: user lifecycle and linguistic change in online communitiesLinks to an external site..
+In Proceedings of the 22nd international conference on World Wide Web
+## Reflection
+The first work studied how linguistic accommodation impacts the mental health support the authors of posts received.
+And the authors found there's always a positive link between them.
+The second paper proposed a framework to track linguistic norm changes.
+With this framework, they found that for the evolving norms, users would go through a learning phase, followed by a conservative phase, where users gradually get passed by.

+Some questions worth discussing:

+1. As discussed in the first paper, less conforming posters sometimes receive less support even if they genuinely require immediate attention.
+And some patients cannot even express their needs well.
+If we have a LLM-based application or plugin to polish the posts and make them follow the norms, can this problem get mitigated?

+2. Given the first research is conducted on Reddit, does the platforms' algorithms for recommendation system and search engine influence the results?
+For example, the more confirming posters may gain more exposure?